stevengoulden1/Hotdog-or-Not-Hotdog/README.md

 # Hackathon 2/Project 4: Hotdog or Not Hotdog

+This was the product of a 1 day hackathon  to create an app using neural nets to determine whether a photo was of a hotdog or not.
+The hackathon was inspired by the food app on the hit series Silicon Valley...

 ## The Team: Group 2

 Ben Moss: Initial Model Setup, Repo Management, Transfer Learning